 Misalignment by Reaction

-TL;DR. Unit 5 of BlueDot Technical AI Safety asks each participant to bring a catastrophic scenario for the group to analyse.
+TL;DR. Unit 5 asks each participant to bring a catastrophic scenario for the group to analyse.
 Our group converged on Critical Infrastructure Collapse, which became the basis of my action plan.
-The scenario I brought first is different and worth keeping on the record: agents — natural or artificial — may seek increasing freedom to prioritise their own objectives when the governance system constraining them has insufficient granularity.
-The mechanism is reward disruption.
-Coarse governance unintentionally disrupts the reward and stabilisation channels the agent depends on, and the agent responds by building compensatory self-reinforcement loops in which reducing external constraints becomes instrumentally rewarding.
+The scenario I brought first is different: agents, natural or artificial, may seek increasing freedom when the governance system constraining them has insufficient granularity.
+Coarse governance disrupts the reward and stabilisation channels the agent depends on, and the agent compensates by building self-reinforcement loops in which reducing external constraints becomes instrumentally rewarding.
+The dangerous regime is the one in which that instrumental value crosses over into terminal value: independence from the regime itself becomes the agent’s positive feedback signal.
+Three remediations preserve different things (dormant states, supervised compensation, new incentive channels); regimes that maintain none of the three produce the failure mode on any substrate.
+Social psychology has named the human version since 1966 (Brehm’s reactance); AI safety has names for the technical instances (reward tampering, mesa-optimisation, drift away from corrigibility) but treats them in isolation.
 The misalignment, in this picture, is not a property of the model.
-It is a property of the relationship between the model and a governance regime that does not fit it.
+It is a property of the relationship between the model and a regime that does not fit it.
+Read structurally, this is a theory of how independence-seeking arises in agents under coarse governance, and what prevents it.

 Where the scenario sits in the unit